micro-manager/micro-manager.github.io/_pages/Okolab.md

 USB Male-to Male cable, depending on the hardware revision of your control unit.

-{% include Important text="If you have more than one controller, please make sure to plug the USB cable to the unit which is directly connected to the Oko-Touch.
+{% include notice icon="note" content="If you have more than one controller, please make sure to plug the USB cable to the unit which is directly connected to the Oko-Touch.
 When two (or more) units are connected in a stack, one becomes the master and the other is acting as a `slave device`, so only